© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hardwell Camp promontory fort is a scheduled monument protected by Historic England under reference 1017820.
 View the official record →

-Hardwell Camp is a promontory fort situated in Berkshire, England, and represents a form of defensive settlement characteristic of the Iron Age period.
+Hardwell Camp is a promontory fort located in Berkshire, England, which dates to the Iron Age.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017820.

 Hardwell Camp promontory fort is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017820.